brucou/movie-search-app-svelte/README.md

 ![](movie%20search%20good%20fsm%20corrected%20flowchart%20no%20emphasis%20switchMap.png)

 # Notes
-17K minified gzip.
+17K minified gzip!
 Probably can be brought down through better config... and substituting json patch for a mere function